klairecoval/WordMagnets/README.md

 1. Words can be dragged (no zoom or rotation)

 ### Upcoming
 Look into customizing background colors, labels, and word fonts.

+Will make the UI and Loadscreen more visually pleasing.

 ## Checkpoint 2
 - The user can load at least 3 distinct sets of words. (see the Tables I-III Walkthrough for ideas on how to let the user choose something from a list).
 Because multiple view controllers will depend on the same data, ideally you have that data stored in just one place.